 All major firms followed suit with standardized pay raises.
 New lawyers cheered, and applications came into law schools at tsunami rates.

 Then partner financial gains started dropping off.
 Partners began to get brutal.
 No more partner tenure.
 Partners defected taking important lawyers — and clients — out the door with them.

-And another law firm is born.
+And another international law firm is born.

 There’s a better way to do all this, but it won’t change soon.
 The structure is still making money for rich guys who control the things that powerful people care about.